 Example 2: A patient is admitted at 1:00 AM then discharged the same day at 1 PM.
 Using the midnight census calculation approach, that patient would have been missed since both the admission and discharge occurred between consecutive midnight censuses.
 This patient will be counted a “1” Days Present in the 3.1.3 denominator.

-Days present: Defined as time period during which a given patient is at risk for exposure a given patient location.
+Days present: Defined as time period during which a given patient is at risk for exposure in a given patient location.

 For facility-wide inpatient analyses, days present is calculated as the number of patients who were present for any portion of each day of a calendar month at the facility-wide inpatient location.
 The aggregate measure is calculated by summing up all of the days present for facility-wide inpatient for a given month.